niteshghosalkar/storepick-csv-to-json/README.md

 * Used pylint for bug and quality check
 * Used DocString, Typing Module and Type Hint for documentation
 * Used argParser for command-line options, arguments and sub-command
-* requirements.txt file created for packages requirments
+* requirements.txt file created for packages requirements

 ### Unit Testing:  ###